agenteo/agenteo.github.com/_posts/2013-07-16-using-plugins-as-components-of-a-large-ruby-on-rails2-application.md

 I've found many Rails developers are fossilized on the conventions Rails gives and never look at a Rails app from a different angle.
-In cases of large apps some of those conventions will simply play against you and I think it's our duty to look in to alternative paths to follow.
+In cases of large apps some of those conventions will simply play against you and I think we should look in to alternative paths to follow.

 Did you find yourself working on a large Ruby on Rails application?
 Did you structure the code in any particular way?

-In the next part I'll go trough the last application me and my team built using engines on Rails 3.

 {% if page.comments %}
   <div id="disqus_thread"></div>